 Deciding your comfort level in riding bikes somewhat influences the budget as well as the features you’d be looking for.
 You can go for those typical sporty ones on which you might be inclining 90 degrees.
 Otherwise, you can opt for the ones on which you can ride sitting up-straight.
 Also, the frame height, wheel size, seat padding, etc. can determine the comfort of the ride, too.

 4. Features and design components to look for

-To talk about, there are numerous features to consider when buying a sports bike.
-Let’s discuss the main ones.
+There are numerous features to consider when buying a new sports bike.
+Let’s discuss the main ones in the following lines.

 You need to consider the size of the frame.
 This can be dependent on your height and build, as well as preferences.
-Essentially, what you should consider is, your feet must comfortably reach the ground.
+Essentially, what you should consider is that your feet must comfortably reach the ground.

 Here, we’re referring to the length of the frame and the seat-to-handle-bar distance.
 Greater distance would mean greater inclination to the front.

 Consider and determine the approximate seat height you prefer.
 Basically, this too depends somewhat on your own height as well as on the frame height.
 If you go for larger frame, a higher seat would mean a greater body inclination towards the front.

 On an average, the tires come in a size range of 26-30 inch range.
 For a cycle for kids, it comes down to 12 inches.
 Rest, you can go for larger sizes given that they somewhat improves the speed.
 Just note that it should be proportional according to your body as well; a too big tire may prevent efficient riding.